 Diana Wade was beautiful, with her dark velvety hair and thick lashes.

 Victoire wondered who this body was in real life.
 Most of the Department of Magical Law Enforcement’s store of Polyjuice Potion was prepared using hairs from Muggles.
-Victoire stared at the stranger’s face in the mirror, and wondered the woman she had become was a Muggle.
-She wondered whether she was married, what kind of job she had, where she lived.
+Victoire stared at the stranger’s face in the mirror, and wondered if the woman she had become was a Muggle.
+She wondered if she was married, what kind of job she had, where she lived.
 She imagined how strange it would be to walk past her on the street.